swiney/portfolio/_projects/04-character-customisation-systems.md

 {% capture indented-section %}
 ### Artist driven NPC customisation

-Many NPC's in the game world needed custom outfit/customisation combinations.
+Many NPCs in the game world needed custom outfit/customisation combinations.

 Eg: Jane, the cowgirl from the farm story arc was a fair-skinned girl with brown eyes, red hair, and wore a specific outfit.
 This was all hardcoded.